gleam-lang/website/_posts/2024-03-04-gleam-version-1.md

 I am able to afford to work on Gleam full time thanks to the support of the project's sponsors on [GitHub Sponsors][sponsors].
-The largest contributor is [Fly.io](https://fly.io), who provide approixmately half the funding.
+The largest contributor is [Fly.io](https://fly.io), who provide approximately half the funding.
 Thank you Fly.io!
 We wouldn't be here today without your support!

 [sponsors]: https://github.com/sponsors/lpil